 Purpose 4: To preserve the setting and special character of historic towns The parcel is not directly adjacent to a historic town or conservation area and is not in sufficient proximity to Reigate town or Reigate Park such that it forms part of the setting.
-Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
-Lower importance to Green Belt Purpose 5: To assist in urban regeneration, by encouraging the recycling of derelict and other urban land Lower The "urban areas first" approach set out in Policy CS6 of the adopted Core Strategy ensures that development on greenfield, importance to Green Belt sites should not directly compete with viable and deliverable urban/regeneration opportunities.
-Green Belt private track/access road with intermittent hedging and fencing.
-The eastern boundary adjoins a cluster of converted dwellings but is again permeable with little identifiable features.
-Overall, the boundaries are considered to be weak.Taking account of the factors above, the parcel is considered to be of higher importance to this purpose.
+Lower importance to Green Belt Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
+Green Ben Purpose 5: To assist in urban regeneration, by encouraging the recycling of derelict and other urban land Lower The "urban areas first" approach set out in Policy CS6 of the adopted Core Strategy ensures that development on greenfield, Green Belt sites should not directly compete with viable and deliverable urban/regeneration opportunities. importance to Green Belt private track/access road with intermittent hedging and fencing.
+The western boundary adjoins a cluster of converted dwellings but is again permeable with few identifiable features.
+Overall, the boundaries are considered to be weak.
+Taking account of the factors above, the parcel is considered to be of higher importance to this purpose.
 Purpose 2: To prevent neighbouring towns from merging into one another The parcel lies between main settlement of Reigate and the lower order settlements (villages) of Betchworth/Brockham.
 Existing settlement gap is approximately 4.3km to Betchworth and 4.9km to Brockham.
+Removal of this parcel would leave a Existing settlement gap is approximately 4.3km to Betchworth and 4.9km to Brockham.
 Removal of this parcel would leave a gap approximately 4.1km to Betchworth and 4.7km to Brockham - equivalent to a reduction of around 5%.
 The parcel also relates to the gap between Reigate and the very small village of Leigh and would reduce separation between the two by around 14%.
 The gap is therefore considered to be wide and removal would lead to limited reduction in separation.
-Generally, the substantial degree of separation between the settlements as well as land peaks and landscape features, reduce the overall vulnerability of the gap to the visual perception of settlement coalescence is reduced.
-Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
-Lower importance to Green Belt Purpose 3: To assist in safeguarding the countryside from encroachment The parcel is predominantly open countryside used for a combination of grazing uses and partly "manicured" character for formal sports pitches.
+Lower Generally, the substantial degree of separation between the settlements as well as land peaks and landscape features, reduce the overall vulnerability of the gap to the visual perception of settlement coalescence is reduced. importance to Green Belt Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
+Purpose 3: To assist in safeguarding the countryside from encroachment The parcel is predominantly open countryside used for a combination of grazing uses and partly "manicured" character for formal sports pitches.
 There is no built form or urbanising development contained within the parcel and it is therefore considered to be undeveloped.
 The openness and countryside character of the parcel is quite highly visible and appreciable at a local scale.
-The intermittent southern and eastern boundaries further mean that is also a high degree of intervisibility between the parcel and surrounding open land such that the parcel feels part of the wider countryside network such that the perception of encroachment is likely to be marked.
+The intermittent southern and western boundaries further mean that is also a high degree of intervisibility between the parcel and surrounding open land such that the parcel feels part of the wider countryside network such that the perception of encroachment is likely to be marked.
 Higher importance to Green Belt Taking account of the factors above, the parcel is considered to be of higher importance to this purpose.